umccr/htsget-rs/htsget-config/README.md

 ### JWT Authorization

-Custom JWT authorization can be configured to make dynamic decisions about a user's access to files and regions.
+One advantage of the htsget protocol is that it is possible to make decisions about which regions of files a user is allowed to access, as the protocol is able to return a subset of a genomic file in the URL tickets.
+Custom JWT authorization can be configured to enable this.

 Since htsget-rs is a primarily stateless service (except for caching), authorization is configured to call out to an arbitrary url to make decisions about a user.
 If this feature is configured, when a JWT is sent in the authorization header as a bearer token, htsget-rs finds a configurable key in the claims and sends a GET request to the URL contained in the key value to ask for authorization information about the user.
 The authorization server should then respond approving or